 The localized formation of pus in the gums of the mouth due to a bacterial infection is a serious condition referred to as a gum abscess.
-If left to progress, a gum abscess may lead to a potentially life-threatening condition resulting in asphyxiation.
+If left to progress, an abscess in the gum may lead to a potentially life-threatening condition resulting in asphyxiation.
 Individuals who experience a swelling, discomfort, or irritation of the gums should immediately seek medical attention.

 The abscess itself is comprised of an accumulation of pus resulting from infection.
 Initially, the abscess may present as a blister on the gum.
 The most serious danger occurs when the abscess is unable to drain, which can lead to the spread of infection to other parts of the neck and head area.
 In most cases, the abscess will drain outwardly, alleviating pain and discomfort.
 Despite the relieved pressure, dental treatment is still necessary to remedy the underlying problem of infection and eliminate the origin of the abscess.

 Increased tooth sensitivity is generally a precursory indicator of abscess formation.
 The individual may experience discomfort when eating, drinking, or chewing that progressively intensifies, resulting in an extremely painful toothache.
 Additional symptoms associated with a gum abscess include swelling and discomfort of the lymph nodes in the jaw and neck areas.

 A diagnosis is generally confirmed upon a visual and physical examination conducted during a dental visit.
 Aside from applying pressure to the swollen area, the dentist will usually conduct a pulp test to evaluate the state of the tooth.
 An X-ray of the affected area may also be performed to assess whether any further damage to the root of the tooth has occurred.